winitzki/scall/tutorial/programming_dhall.md

 -- Haskell.
 traverse :: Applicative L => (a -> L b) -> F a -> L (F b)
 ```
-It is important that this method should be parameterized by an _arbitrary_ applicative functor `L`.
+It is important that this method is parameterized by an _arbitrary_ applicative functor `L`.

 Rewriting this type signature in Dhall as a type `TraverseT` and making `F` an explicit type parameter, we get: